-OVERVIEW: Arts Midwest is the regional arts organization tasked with creating and promoting arts opportunities in that region.
-Its grants focus on supporting presenting organizations that have theater, music, dance, and other performing arts groups coming in from all over the world.
+OVERVIEW: Arts Midwest is a regional arts organization tasked with creating and promoting arts opportunities in the Midwest.
+Its grants support organizations that have theater, music, dance, and other performing arts groups coming in from all over the world.

 IP TAKE: While the performers and groups can come from anywhere in the world, Arts Midwest only supports arts and culture opportunities in the Midwest.
 Dance is a big part of its grantmaking; however, grant seekers should remember that the organization does not support performers or artists directly and applications must come from the presenting organizations.
 Unlike other funders, Arts Midwest seems to encourage eclectic dance style rather than traditional ballet.

 PROFILE: Created in 1984, Arts Midwest is the result of a merger between two other organizations that were established by the National Endowment for the Arts in the 1970s in order to strengthen and cultivate arts on a regional level.
 The organization promotes “creativity, nurtures cultural leadership, and engages people in meaningful arts experiences, bringing vitality to Midwest communities and enriching people’s lives.”
 Arts Midwest funds “performing, visual, and literary arts and leadership development initiatives” to support arts and culture in the American Midwest, ie. Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin.
 The organization’ conducts its dance grantmaking primarily through Arts Midwest Touring Fund and Arts Midwest World Fest .